materialsproject/fireworks/docs/contributing.rst

 Licensing
 ---------

-If you haven't already, please read the FireWorks :ref:`license-label`.
+If you haven't already, please read the FireWorks :doc:`license <license>`.
 Your contributions will also be distributed under this license.

 How to contribute
 =================